ShawnBaek/Table/README.md

 More support for iPad
 - show table right after panel using `LiveView`

+Table Style
+- ascii table
+- dashed table
+- and more

 ## Unit Tests
 I'm going to add testCases for dictionary next time.